plamb/explicit_elixir/README.md

 ## Abstract
 > *elevator pitch - 300 character*

-A functional programming background is certainly not required for Elixir but there's certainly some areas that can make your life easier and your code considerably more Elixir like.
+A functional programming background is certainly not required for Elixir but understanding a few functional principles can make your life easier and your code considerably more Elixir like.

--OR-

-At first glance, Elixir looks a lot like Ruby but about 10 minutes of coding in Elixir will put a screeching halt to that idea.
-We're going to look at a few of the common areas that cause developers issues as they approach and mature in Elixir coding.

 ## Description:
 > *public abstract*

+At first glance, Elixir looks a lot like Ruby but about 10 minutes of coding in Elixir will put a screeching halt to that idea.
+Erlang's functional/distributed programming background shines through in Elixir.
+Combined with a modern/familiar syntax and a great macro language Elixir gives us an ideal way to start down the functional programming path.

+If I had to describe the Elixir Way in one word, it would be "explicit".
+Elixir avoids programming magic and instead strives for a clean, no surprises, style.
+We're going to look at a few functional concepts that help bring Explicit Elixir into perspective.

 ## Notes